Skip to main content

 The Role Of Purdue Pharma In The Opioid Epidemic

-Recently, Purdue Pharma reached an agreement to settle a major lawsuit.
-The suit was brought by the state’s Attorney General, over the company’s alleged deceptive marketing practices in the sale of prescription opioids such as OxyContin and hydrocodone.
-In settling, Purdue Pharma will pay $8 million to the state and implement a number of initiatives designed to combat opioid addiction.
-This includes providing education programs on proper pain management and substance abuse prevention.
+Recently, Purdue Pharma reached a deal to settle a major lawsuit filed by Tennessee’s Attorney General, concerning the company’s alleged misleading promotion of prescription opioids such as OxyContin and hydrocodone.
+As part of this settlement, Purdue Pharma will pay $8 million to the state and launch initiatives aimed at combating opioid addiction, including educating on safe pain management and preventing substance misuse.

-Purdue Pharma was accused of using deceptive tactics to market its drugs, including downplaying addiction risks while exaggerating their potential benefits.
-Also, the company allegedly offered kickbacks to doctors who prescribed higher doses of these drugs than necessary.
-This lawsuit is part of a larger effort by states across the country to hold drug companies accountable for their part in fueling the current opioid crisis.
+The company was accused of minimizing the risks of addiction while exaggerating the benefits of its medications, and allegedly incentivizing doctors to prescribe higher doses than necessary.
+This lawsuit is part of a larger nationwide initiative to hold pharmaceutical firms accountable for their role in exacerbating the opioid crisis.

 People recovering from dependency with Tennessee addiction treatment.